What Is Prostate?

 The prostate is a crucial part of the male reproductive system.
 It is approximately the size of a walnut and weighs around 15-25 grams.
 You will find this organ below your urinary bladder and in front of your rectum (part of the intestine).
 The prostate surrounds a part of the urethra.
-The urethra is a tube which carries urine from the bladder for excretion through the penis.
+The urethra is a tube that carries urine from the bladder for excretion through the penis.

 Function Of Prostate Gland

 The prostate gland secretes some fluid into the urethra called prostatic fluid.
 Prostatic fluid, other fluids from other glands, and sperms from the testicle together form the Semen.
-Semen is ejaculated from the penile urethra into a female vagina during male orgasm (climax).
+Semen is ejaculated from the penile urethra into a female vagina during the male orgasm (climax).

 What Is Prostatitis?